mattmaynes2/aria/reports/research/03-SmartDevices.md

 3.1 Background
 --------------

-In the context of this project, a smart device is a device that is capable of communicating with a computer or microcontroller using a wireless protocol, such as WiFi or Z-Wave.
-Each device provides a set of inputs and outputs which can be controlled and examined using the communication protocol.
+In the context of this project, a smart device is a device that is capable of communicating over a wireless computer network, such as WiFi or ZigBee.
+Each device provides a set of inputs and outputs which can be controlled and examined using some protocol.

 3.2 Relation to System
 ----------------------

+This section examines several commercial smart device products which are available off-the-shelf.
-We are looking at existing smart devices so that we can see if there are any devices that exist on the market that our system could use in order to lower the time required to build our own.
-Adding support for other smart devices also makes our system more appealing to the end user because they are not limited to only using devices we create but can go to a store and purchase any device that use technologies we support.
+The goal of this research is to determine what types of devices are commercially available, and to compare alternative products which have similar functionality.
+By purchasing off-the-shelf smart devices, the development time for the project can be focused on building the machine learning features which differentiate our product from many existing automation systems.
+An awareness of existing smart devices will also allow us to select common technologies to support in the system.
+Support for support for commercial smart devices makes our system more appealing to the end user because they are not limited to only using devices we create.

-**Rough List of Attributes**

-- list of inputs and outputs

-What can be controlled?
-What types of information can we get from sensors?

-- communication protocol
+Where possible, research will focus on answering the following questions about a product or line of products:

+- What inputs and outputs does the device have?
+What type of information can the device provide to the machine learning algorithm, and what can be controlled?

-Which communication protocol(s) are supported by the device?
+- Which communication protocol(s) are supported by the device?

-- developer support

-Is the device's API well-documented?
-Is there a developer website?

-- API restrictions
+- Are the interfaces used to communicate with the device well-documented?
+Are there tutorials and SDKs available?s

-What restrictions does their API put on the system?
-For example, do users need to create an account with the company in order to use the device with our system?
+- What restrictions does their API put on the system?
+For example, do users need to create an account with another company in order to use the device with our system?

 3.3 WeMo
 --------